nickthorpe71/grokking-simplicity-summary/README.md

 An example of these layers could be:
 - business rules
-- domain specific operations
+- domain-specific operations
 - general operations
 - language features

-An ecommerce app as an example:
+An e-commerce app as an example:

 **business rules**